Coimbatore: Economy

 Coimbatore region experienced a textile boom in the 1920s and 1930s.
 Though, Robert Stanes had established Coimbatore's first textile mills as early as the late 19th century, it was during this period that Coimbatore emerged as a prominent industrial centre.
 In 2009 Coimbatore was home to around 15% of the cotton spinning capacity in India.
 Coimbatore has trade associations such as CODISSIA, COINDIA and COJEWEL representing the industries in the city.
 Coimbatore houses a number of textile mills and is the base of textile research institutes like the Sardar Vallabhbhai Patel International School of Textiles & Management, Central Institute for Cotton Research (CICR) and the South India Textile Research Institute (SITRA).
 Kovai Cora Cotton saree is a recognised Geographical Indication.
+The Southern India Mills' Association (SIMA) founded in 1933 caters to the interests of the various textile mills and their employees.

-Coimbatore is the second largest producer of software in the state, next to capital Chennai.
+Coimbatore is the second largest producer of software in the state after Chennai.
 TIDEL Park Coimbatore and other Information technology parks in the city has aided in the growth of IT and Business process outsourcing industries in the city.
 It is ranked at 17th among the top global outsourcing cities by Tholons.
 Software exports stood at ₹7.1 billion for the financial year 2009–10 up 90% from the previous year.
 Coimbatore has a large and diversified manufacturing sector and a number of engineering colleges producing about 50,000 engineers annually.
-Due to huge demand from IT Companies for space at Coimbatore, TIDEL Park Coimbatore-Phase-II is planned to be built within ELCOT SEZ on an additional 9 acres of land with 5 Lakh sq.feet space at ₹ 250 crores.
-TICEL Bio-Park III, a Bio-Technology Park is being constructed in 10 acres of land at Somayampalayam, Coimbatore.